Study Abroad Program Overview

-Study in Bangkok offers UC students a chance to examine the evolving relationships of the different economic sectors, political factions, and shared socio-cultural principles of Thailand, while gaining perspectives into key issues of the broader Southeast Asian region.
+Study abroad in Bangkok offers a chance to examine the shifting relationships of Thailand's economic sectors, political factions, and shared socio-cultural principles, while gaining perspective of key issues influencing the development of Southeast Asia today.

 Students attend classes with international and/or host country students.

 Language of Instruction

 language study is required unless you are fluent in Thai.
 A course on intercultural communication in Thailand with various field trips and activities fulfills this requirement.
 Beginning and intermediate Thai language courses are also available.

 Go to the Participants section to see current or past calendars.

 early August to mid-December

 You may live in a local apartment and share space with international students, UC students, and possibly Thai students.
 More information on housing...

 Enjoy cultural activities and excursions arranged by Thammasat University and UCEAP.
 Internships, independent research, service-learning and volunteer opportunities may be arranged with the Thailand Study Center or independently.

 With UCEAP, you have the support of UC’s network of study abroad offices at every UC campus and partnerships with UCEAP host universities throughout the world.
 A local faculty member, who serves as the UCEAP Liaison Officer, administers the programs at Thammasat University.
 The Liaison Officer advises on academic matters, coordinates cultural activities, assists with program logistics, and provides support for personal matters.
 Thammasat student affairs units also provide a wide range of services such as orientation and student activities.